coffee2code/one-click-close-comments/readme.txt

 == Changelog ==

 = () =
+* Change: Improve accessbility (a11y)
+    * Add descriptive text for close/open link to display instead of the indicator character for screen readers
 * Change: Use `printf()` to format output markup rather than concatenating strings, variables, and function calls.
 * Change: Escape variables used as markup attributes (hardening; none of the instances are user input).
 * Change: Minor code reformatting (add spacing between sections of code).